Hollywood Sign: Access issues

 In 2015, the city made the northern parts of Beachwood Canyon into preferential parking districts, restricting parking on most of the streets in the neighborhood only to its residents.

 In 2017, Beachwood Drive gate, an access point to the popular Hollyridge Trail, was closed to the public by city officials, though it remains accessible as an exit.
 The closure came as a response to a lawsuit by Sunset Ranch Hollywood Stables against the city for advertising a gate at the bottom of the trail, which directed tourists towards the Ranch's "exclusive easement (right of way) road".
 The Los Angeles County Superior Court ruled that although the path was open to the public, the proliferation of its access by the city had interfered with the Ranch's business; thus the city was ordered either to provide access near the start of the easement or reopen a previously closed trail.
 A spokesperson from the office of Councilman David Ryu, who succeeded Tom Labonge, stated that it was uncertain that the city could have kept the gate open while still complying with court orders.

 The Friends of Griffith Park, Los Feliz Oaks Homeowners Association, and the Griffith J. Griffith Charitable Trust filed a suit together to reverse the closing of the Beachwood Gate following its closure in 2017.
 The court ruled in favor of Los Angeles and denied their 2018 appeal.

+In 2011, the New York Times wrote about how GPS is making the close-up vistas more accessible.
+The article featured a photograph of visitors at the closest Hollywood Sign viewpoint, The Last House on Mulholland.

 An aerial tramway to the top of Mount Lee and the sign has been proposed numerous times.
 In June 2018, Warner Bros. proposed to fund an estimated $100 million tramway that would run from its Burbank studio lot and up the north face of Mount Lee to a new visitors' area near the sign.
 Other proposals stakeholders have set forth include establishing an official visitors' center for the sign, public shuttle service to lead tourists to the sign or trails, or even erecting a duplicate sign on the opposite side of Mount Lee.
+A Visitor Center was proposed by the Hollywood Sign Trust in late 2025.
+They featured concept renderings to the media but divulged no further information, financing, location or costs.